cloud-elements/devportal/docs/guides/formulasC2/examples.md

   5. Click **Save**.
   6. Select the variable that you just created (`crmElement`), and then click **Save** on the Edit event: "trigger" page.

-        Your formula visualization should like like the following example:
+        Your formula visualization should look like the following example:
         ![Trigger](img/viz-trigger.png)

 4. Add another element instance variable for the messaging element.